cyberwombat/mongoprime/README.md

 # Mongo Primer

 ## Description
-A simple  module for loading fixtures in Mongo for testing.
-It makes use of mongo prebuilt and loads data in memory using ephemeralForTest as the storage engine.
+A simple module for loading fixtures in Mongo for testing using mongo prebuilt and loads data in memory using ephemeralForTest as the storage engine.

 ## Installation

-    npm i --save-dev mongo-primer
+    npm i mongo-primer --save-dev

+or:

+    yarn add mongo-primer -D

 ## Usage

-Setup a fixture named with your collection
+Setup a fixture named with your collection:

     // fixtures.js
     exports.kittens = [